-Classic Multi-threaded Architecture
+Classic Multi-threaded Concurrency

-In a classic multi-threaded architecture you will typically assign each task to a separate thread for execution.
+In a classic multi-threaded concurrency architecture you will typically assign each task to a separate thread for execution.
 Each thread only executes a single task at a time.
 In some designs a new thread will be created for each task, and the thread thus dies once the task is completed.
 In other designs a pool of threads is kept alive which take one task at a time from a task queue, executes it - and then takes another task etc. See my tutorial about thread pools for more information.

 Multi-threaded architectures have the advantage that it is relatively easy to distribute the work load across multiple threads and multiple CPUs.
 Just give the task to a thread and let the OS / CPU schedule that thread to a CPU.